fathurion/VB.NET-String-Obfuscator/README.md

 VB.NET String Obfuscator

-Convert your secret string into an obfuscated code, using base64 and aes encryption with different password every char.
+Convert your secret string into an obfuscated code, using base64 and aes encryption with different password every char. its a bad obfuscation and need more improvement, lol. this obfuscation can easily be cracked by call the string using dnSpy, using external protectors is high recommended.

 For Example, input text : password then the obfuscated code look like this